Memory Usage(At least some of this section may still be a bit preliminary...)

 In Pushing the Limits of Windows: Virtual Memory, Mark Russinov wrote about how to “size” the paging file, meaning how to determine the size of the paging file.
 He said:

 “the only way to reasonably size the paging file is to know the maximum total commit charge for the programs you like to have running at the same time.” ...
 “Peak Commit Charge.
 To optimally size your paging file you should start all the applications you run at the same time, load typical data sets, and then note the commit charge peak (or look at this value after a period of time where you know maximum load was attained).
 Set the paging file minimum to be that value minus the amount of RAM in your system (if the value is negative, pick a minimum size to permit the kind of crash dump you are configured for).”

-So, his advice is best provided in hind-sight.
+The advice by Mark Russinov, which was just quoted, is best provided in hind-sight, after some data can be gathered.
 If you want to make a decision ahead of time, you may get an idea by knowing the requirements of various software.
 However, Mark Russinovich's approach may help to provide a minimum size that provides full, maximum benefit while not being wastefully large.

 - Check out the Task Manager's “Performance” tab (or perhaps Resource Manager, in newer operating systems?)
 Pushing the Limits of Windows: Virtual Memory provides some info on this (e.g., in the section called “Committed Memory”)

 By looking at a property named “PeakCommitment” which is part of the output of a function named NtQuerySystemInformation, made available due to being exported from the NTDLL.DLL file.
 This can be done by using PowerShell along with Chris Duck's

 file which has available source code at What's Up Duck: Querying Peak Commit Bytes with Powershell (via NtQuerySystemInformation).
 (Note: unvetted code).

 - Probably Process Hacker.
 (See: section on Process Hacker.)